bbayles/vod_metadata/README.md

 * `VodPackage.remove_poster(self)` - deletes the poster element from the asset package, if there is one to delete.
 * `VodPackage.make_update(self)` - increments all the `Version_Major` values and
  marks the package as a metadata update.
+Content tags will not be written when using `instance.write_xml()`.
+See the note above about the assumptions the library makes about updates for previously-delivered packages!
 * `VodPackage.make_delete(self)` - sets the `Verb` value to `DELETE` amd marks the package as a metadata update.
 * `VodPackage.list_files(self)` - returns a tuple with the PID/PAID pairs for